Saturday, December 9, 2023

 Friday, July 14, 2023

-Day 402- Pittsburgh Hills are Alive with CLO’s Sound of Music
+Day 402- The Pittsburgh Hills are Alive with CLO’s Sound of Music

 The Sound of Music is one of those musicals that most have seen either in a school production, or on TV during the holiday run of the movie with Julie Andrews.
 The 1959 Rodgers and Hammerstein musical is a masterpiece.
 Even with so much play, this show never loses its appeal because it is about love, strength and hope.
 This CLO production hits the mark of perfection with its set, vocals, and characters, bringing Pittsburgh alive with the Sound of Music.